hashicorp/vault/website/source/api/secret/identity/tokens.html.md

 - `name` `(string)` – Name of the key to be rotated.

 - `verification_ttl` `(string: <optional>)` - Controls how long the public portion of the key will be available for verification after being rotated.
-Setting verification_ttl here will override the verification_ttl set on the key."
+Setting verification_ttl here will override the verification_ttl set on the key.

 ### Sample Payload